joelouthan/Theologicus/src/confession-1689/1689-03-5-the-election-of-God.md

 This is complete conjuncture because the Scriptures are not explicit and I certainly was not there.
 But I always thought that before anything, the Father and the Son were in perfection expressing their love for one another and then the conversation took a turn: [^conjecture]

-[^conjecture]: Let me acknowledge that God does not have passions.
-But tapping into the times when he grieved, disappointed, jealous and sad because of the sins of his people, I took some literary liberties here.

 Father: I love you
 Son: I love you
 Father: I love you so much